 Over the years, our programmes have varied enormously but are always tailored to suit the occasion.
 As many of our original singers were from an opera company, many programmes have featured pieces from opera but variety has always been important and remains so to this day.
 The original church services were in Southease Church, a small church with over a thousand years of history in a beautiful rural setting.
 Part of the charm of singing there in the summer was that the singers would join the small congregation in the churchyard after the service where wine would be served.
 In the winter we would be invited back to the local farmhouse for something slightly warmer!

 One of the major changes the choir has seen over the years is the role of music director.
 When the group first started there was no formal Musical Director.
 Instead, one of the contraltos, Janet Lovegrove, would conduct from the end of the line.
 However commendable this was, it left room for improvement and by the mid 1990s the number of singers had grown sufficiently to need a dedicated MD.
 Olive Kemm, who joined as a contralto, offered to act as MD and remained in this role until she was succeeded by John Baker in 1999.
 In 2008, Lee Reynolds took over as MD serving until the end of 2012.
 We were led for a short while in 2013 by Matt Greenwood and Ashley Beauchamp, then Christopher Braime.
 The position was then held by Alex Roose from 2014 to May 2017.
-He will be succeeded by Nathan Waring from May 2017.
+Followed by Nathan Waring from May 2017.
 We are now excited to invite Sebastian Charlesworth for our 2018 Good Friday concert.